 Some laying hens are raised in enriched cages.
 These cages offer slightly more space and may have perches, a nest box and a scratch area.
 However, these cages are still very restrictive, so the hens are not able to fully benefit from these enrichments.

-Thankfully, conventional cages will be completely phased out of egg production in Canada by 2036.
-But there is much work that needs to be done in the meantime to demonstrate demand for cage-free eggs.
+Thankfully, conventional cages will be completely phased out of egg production in Canada by 2036, but enriched cages will still be allowed.
+You can avoid these welfare issues by buying cage-free eggs.

 How to find cage-free eggs

-The labels to look for above only address how the hens are housed.
-However, animal welfare certification programs are dedicated to improving the lives of farm animals in more ways than just housing systems.
-These programs not only prohibit housing hens in cages, but also have strict standards to improve the welfare of hens in all aspects of their lives.
-This includes ensuring good health and veterinary care, continuous access to safe food and water, proper stress-free handling and safe transport.
+Animal welfare certification programs are dedicated to improving the lives of farm animals.
+These programs prohibit housing hens in cages and have strict standards to improve the welfare of hens.
+This includes nutritious feed and clean water, a safe and enriching environment, veterinary care and low-stress handling and transport.

-Certified cage-free comes at a higher cost, but you can rest assured knowing you are investing in a better life for egg-laying hens when you buy them.
+Certified eggs come at a higher cost, but you are investing in a better life for laying hens.